wengchoong83/ratelimiter/README.md

 1. This service was written in Java, and built on Spring Boot.
 You'll need to have JDK8 installed.
 2. Clone this repo.
 3. To build, `cd` into the the root directory of the project and run `./mvnw clean install`
-4. To run, simply execute `./mvnw spring-boot:run`
+4. To run, simply execute `./mvnw spring-boot:run`.
+Alternatively, if you'll like to run just the JAR without maven, run: `java -jar ratelimiter-0.0.1-SNAPSHOT.jar`.
 5. The service will start up, and if you see the log line `Started RatelimiterApplication in X seconds...`, the service is up and running!
 6. To use the endpoint via cURL: `curl localhost:8080/data`